Conjoined gene

+Scientists have been able to narrow down some possibilities regarding the origin and general purpose of conjoined genes.
+They could play a role in gene regulation since they can prevent the expression of more than one parent gene.
+Conjoined genes are also seen in different animal species, indicating they are conserved and have endured purifying evolutionary selective pressures.
+This conservation suggests they are essential for various functional roles.

 At present, 800 CGs have been identified in the entire human genome by different research groups across the world including Prakash et al., Akiva et al., Parra et al., Kim et al., and in the 1% of the human genome in the ENCODE pilot project.
 36% of all these CGs could be validated experimentally using RT-PCR and sequencing techniques.
 However, only a very limited number of these CGs are found in the public human genome resources such as the Entrez Gene database, the UCSC Genome Browser and the Vertebrate Genome Annotation (Vega) database.

-More than 70% of the human conjoined genes are found to be conserved across other vertebrate genomes with higher order vertebrates showing more conservation, including the closest human ancestor, chimpanzee.
-Formation of CGs is not only limited to the human genome but some CGs have also been identified in other eukaryotic genomes, including mouse and drosophila.
+More than 70% of the human conjoined genes are found to be conserved across other vertebrate genomes with higher order vertebrates showing more conservation, including the closest human ancestor, chimpanzees.
+Formation of CGs is not only limited to the human genome but some CGs have also been identified in other eukaryotic genomes, including mice and drosophila.
 There are a few web resources which include information about some CGs in addition to the other fusion genes, for example, ChimerDB and HYBRIDdb.
 Another database, ConjoinG, is a comprehensive resource dedicated only to the 800 Conjoined Genes identified in the entire human genome.

+Since CGs are conserved in animals, vertebrate genomes, and both normal and cancer cells, it is difficult to determine their role in cancer.
+However, there is a group of 14 CGs, mainly consisting of non-coding RNAs, that are exclusively expressed in acute lymphoblastic leukemia (ALL) cases, the most frequent form of childhood cancer.
+This subset of CGs is not present in solid cancers or normal cells, which indicates their potential as leukemia-specific biomarkers.